heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

 1.  **Develop `MenuItemCardChat.jsx`:**
     *   Create a component to display a menu item's image, name, price, and short description, suitable for embedding in a chat message.
 2.  **Update `fetchChatResponse` & Prompt (for Item IDs):**
-    *   Modify the Gemini prompt to request a list of menu item `id`s (from `menuData.js`) when making recommendations, in a structured format (e.g., JSON array within the response text, or a specific field if the API supports structured output directly).
+    *   Modify the Groq prompt to request a list of menu item `id`s (from `menuData.js`) when making recommendations, in a structured format (e.g., JSON array within the response text, or a specific field if the API supports structured output directly).
-    *   Update the service function to parse these `id`s from Gemini's response.
+    *   Update the service function to parse these `id`s from Groq's response.
 3.  **Implement Dynamic Card Rendering:**
     *   In `ChatFeatureContainer.jsx` or `MessageList.jsx`, when an AI response contains item `id`s:
         *   Fetch the full details for each `id` from the imported `menuItems` array.